 Fluoride treatments – If enamel hypoplasia is to blame for the white spots on your child’s teeth, fluoride treatments may be used to help strengthen the tooth enamel and get rid of the spots.

 Composite resin – The same composite resin that dentists use to fill cavities can also be used to repair white spots on teeth.
 The section of the tooth that is discolored will be removed with a dental drill, and then a tooth-matching resin will be applied to the tooth.

 Dental veneers – Dental veneers are tiny tooth “jackets” that slip over the surface of the tooth and mask any imperfections such as white spots.
 The most costly of the white spot treatments, veneers are often not recommended for pediatric patients.

-Want help your child have a door-opening great smile?
+Want to help your child have a great door-opening smile?